-GFF My Colors Off Records normally with this setting. Αv Vivid Emphasizes the contrast and color saturation to record bold colors. \mathcal{A}{N} Neutral Tones down the contrast and color saturation to record neutral hues. \mathcal{E}{Se} Sepia Records in sepia tones. €BW B/W Records in black and white. £Р Positive Film Use this option to make red, green or blue colors more intense like the Vivid Red, Vivid Green or Vivid Blue effects.
-It can produce intense natural-appearing colors like those obtained with positive film. $oldsymbol{arTheta}{L}$ Lighter Skin Tone Use this option to make skin tones lighter. \mathcal{A}{D} Darker Skin Tone Use this option to make skin tones darker. \mathcal{A}{B} Vivid Blue Emphasize blue tints.
-Use to make blue subjects, such as the sky or ocean, more vivid. \mathcal{A}{G} Vivid Green Emphasize green tints.
-Use to make green subjects, such as mountains, new growth, flowers and lawns, more vivid. $\underline{\mathcal{A}}{R}$ Vivid Red Emphasize red tints.
-Use to make red subjects, such as flowers or cars, more vivid. ≙ c Custom Color Use this option to adjust the balance between contrast, sharpness, saturation, reds, greens, blues and skin tones.
+√ÔFF My Colors Off Records normally with this setting. ٩v Vivid Emphasizes the contrast and color saturation to record bold colors. ₽N Neutral Tones down the contrast and color saturation to record neutral hues. $\mathcal{E}{Se}$ Sepia Records in sepia tones. €BW B/W Records in black and white. ₽P Positive Film It can produce intense natural-appearing colors like those obtained with positive film. $\mathcal{B}L$ Lighter Skin Tone Use this option to make skin tones lighter.

+Darker Skin Use this option to make skin tones darker.
+Tone ₽c Custom Color Use this option to adjust the balance between contrast, sharpness, saturation, reds, greens, blues and skin tones.
 It can be used to make subtle adjustments, such as making blue colors more vivid or face colors brighter.

-^{} If the image contains colors that are the same as human skin, those colors will also be changed.

-You may not obtain the expected results depending on the skin color.

-1 FUNC.
-Menu▶∮∮∮ (My Colors Off).

-- Default setting. - Use the ← or → button to select a My Colors mode.

-2 Shoot.

-- ^gc Mode - See Setting the Camera to a Custom Color Mode (p.
-56). - Modes other than Press the FUNC./SET button.
-The display will return to the shooting screen and you can shoot.
+\ The skin colors of non-human subjects may also be altered.